Thank You For Your Comments!

 Again, if you knew people were going to ridicule you for something you have no control over, would you openly admit to having such a problem?
 How can any woman win the admiration and respect of the friends and family she loves and respects in such an antagonistic enviroment?

-Your best bet is to save your meant-to-be-funny comments and war stories for your buddies, and simply act like nothing out of the ordinary is happening.
+Your best bet is to save your meant-to-be-funny comments and war stories for your friends, to be shared privately, and simply act like nothing out of the ordinary is happening when the PMDD is in effect.
 Help to make your partner feel as accepted and normal as possible.

 This does not mean you have to accept any kind of behavior she throws at you.
 Abuse is abuse, whether your partner means it or not.
 PMDD is an explanation, not an excuse, and you don’t have to accept abusive behavior under any conditions.
 For more on this, go to last week’s post.